 YALE-NEW HAVEN HOSPITAL

-YNHH Clinical Workstations are located throughout Yale-New Haven Hospital as well as at some remote clinical sites.
-The Clinical Workstation computers are specially configured with software to access YNHH's clinical systems and provide selected links to information resources on the Clinical Workstation's Webpages.
+YNHH Clinical Workstations - Clinical Workstation computers are specially configured with software to access YNHH's clinical systems and provide selected links to information resources on the Clinical Workstation's Webpages.
 To ensure you are using the most current links, we recommend you access e-resources from links on the Medical Library's Website (library.medicine.yale.edu) even when on the Clinical Workstations.
-Because of the particular configuration of the Clinical Workstations, there are some occasional problems accessing Internet-based resources from these computers.
+Because of the Clinical Workstations configuration, there may be occasional problems accessing Internet-based resources from these computers.

-WiFi connections at Yale-New Haven Hospital provide access to all Library information resources.
-Clinicians are advised to always use one of the secure HSC secure WiFi networks (HSC, YNHH_WPA, etc.) rather the insecure GUEST network.
+WiFi connections at Yale-New Haven Hospital provide access to all library information resources.
+Clinicians are advised to always use one of the secure HSC secure WiFi networks (HSC, YNHH_WPA, etc.) rather than insecure GUEST network.
 Login for the YNHH network is your EPIC username and password.
-If you can not get on one of the secure networks (it sometimes takes a couple of tries), make sure you use your VPN to protect your device and information.
+If you are unable to connect to a secure network, use your VPN to protect your device and information.

 USING THE PROXY SERVER OR VPN FOR YALE LIBRARY RESOURCES

 Users should never share their passwords nor should they save passwords on computers that others use.
-Furthermore, if you configure a Web browser to use the proxy server, make sure that you "turn off" the proxy so that others are prompted to login.
-The result may be that others are unable to do anything on the computer.
-As mentioned above, using a personal mobile device may be the easiest way of accessing library resources not available at the offsite clinical location.
+If you configure a Web browser to use the proxy server, make sure that you "turn off" the proxy so that others are prompted to login.

 MAJOR OFFSITE CLINICAL LOCATIONS